di-effe/smart-home/README.md

 #### Complete configuration

-1. Access `http://<IPADDRESS>:8123` and create your account for Home Assistant
+1. Access `http://<IPADDRESS>:8123` or `http://hass.local:8123`  and create your account for Home Assistant
 2. Click on Settings, "Devices & services" and  the + ADD INTEGRATION button
 3. Search for `mqtt` and select MQTT (it should be the first one found)
 4. Enter `localhost` as broker and click SUBMIT